AnthonyCCode/AnthonyCCode/README.md

 - [AIBudgetPlanner](https://github.com/AnthonyCCode/Projects/tree/main/budget-planner)
   Using AI to plan budget's based on User's Plan using React and Python.
 - [Text Translation Chrome Extension](https://github.com/AnthonyCCode/Projects/tree/main/texttranslation)
-  Developed a Chrome extension using React (frontend) and Python (Flask backend) that enables users to translate text directly from their browser.
+  Developed a Chrome extension using React and Python that enables users to translate text directly from their browser.
 The extension integrates with a backend translation API, providing seamless multilingual support.
 - [tonymovie](https://github.com/AnthonyCCode/Projects/tree/main/tonymovie)
 A responsive Netflix-like UI mockup built with React.js.
 Utilized React.js for component-based architecture and streamlined UI development.